muhamad-mamoun/end-to-end-eks-gitops/README.md

-# End-to-End EKS GitOps Platform for Full-Stack To-Do List App
+# End-to-End EKS GitOps for Full-Stack To-Do List App

 A production-grade, fully automated infrastructure and CI/CD platform for deploying a 3-tier full-stack application on Amazon EKS using GitOps, ArgoCD, Jenkins, and Terraform.